 Is an effective technique to bridge the gap between the actual and desired behaviour of employees.
 It involves acting out a real-life situation with imaginary characters related to the business environment.
-For example, if you were working as a sales manager, you would take on different roles such as buyer/customer, colleague etc., and analyze the buying process of your clients.
+For example, if you were working as a sales manager, you would take on different roles such as buyer/customer, colleague etc., and analyse the buying process of your clients.

-Conferences and seminars
+- Conferences and seminars

 Conferences bring together colleagues for a specific purpose such as learning about a new topic or discussing certain issues in depth.
 Seminars are smaller versions of conferences and can be held in your workplace or off-site.

-Management games and simulations
+- Management games and simulations

 Management games and simulations can be effective learning tools.
 The advantage of this type of learning is that it provides a “safe” environment where the trainee can make mistakes and learn from them through immediate feedback.

 Big companies like Amazon and AT&T are choosing on-the-job training programs, while others go for off-the-job options to keep the workspace working as usual.
-It’s on your hands to decide which option is best for your business to drive a successful employee onboarding experience.
+It’s in your hands to decide which option is best for your business to drive a successful employee onboarding experience.